johnmlilly/johnsblog/src/blog/beyond-copy-paste-lessons-in-ai-driven-development-and-react-applications.md

 ---
 published: true
-title: "Beyond Copy-Paste: Lessons in AI-Driven Development and React Applications"
+title: What I Learned Building a React App Using AI-Driven Development
 description: Using AI to "get to wrong faster."
 A deep dive into building a functional mortgage calculator while using Claude AI as a collaborative partner rather than a shortcut.